Learn how to validate your startup idea by pre-selling it, for only $80 (includes a free 1-hour consultancy call).

 Why did Zulily fail and shut down?

-The main culprit for the downfall of the popularity of Zulily is poor marketing and user-attention strategies.
+The main culprit for the downfall of the popularity of Zulily is poor marketing and user-attention strategies, compounded by significant financial issues that ultimately led to its liquidation to satisfy creditors.

 Most notably, in order to access the search engine and databases of Zulily’s shopping items, the platform required new visitors to give their email addresses prior to even seeing what the online store had to offer.